Legal, Financial & Operations

 Not-for-Profit Status & Leadership

 We have completed initial training and are in a formal mentee relationship with Wellspring Living, an organization that is well respected in the field of residential sex trafficking recovery programs.
-For guidance with our local activities, an Advisory Board will be formed consisting of community leaders and experts in the field.

 We will operate at around a $350,000 budget in 2019.
 We file annual 990's and will begin a formal audit process in 2020.